LLM Fingerprinting via Semantically Conditioned Watermarks: Our Fingerprint Queries and Replies Examples

-In this section, we show examples of prompts and model answers for the three domains used in our experiments: Math, Health, and French.
-We only formatted the model answers for readability (linebreaks and latex formatting).
-In line with our setup we cut all answers at 200 tokens.
+In this section, we show examples of prompts and model answers used in our evaluation (\cref{sec:evaluation}) of both the base model and its fingerprinted counterpart, for \llama, \qwen and \llamabig.
+The prompts are sampled uniformly and edited only for formatting reason (bolded text, accents, \ldots).